-Fortescue is one of the largest global iron ore producers, recognized for its culture, innovation and industry-leading development of world class infrastructure and mining assets in Western Australia.
-Fortescue's recent Australian exploration activity has focused on early-stage target generation for copper-gold in addition to its extensive iron ore deposits in Western Australia, while it simultaneously builds on its world-class exploration expertise, operational reputation and capability through exploration in highly prospective areas such as South America, including Peru, to deliver shareholder value.
+Fortescue's recent Australian exploration activity has focused on early-stage target generation for coppergold in addition to its extensive iron ore deposits in Western Australia, while it simultaneously builds on its world-class exploration expertise, operational reputation and capability through exploration in highly prospective areas such as South America, including Peru, to deliver shareholder value.

-On January 21, 2020, Nascent Exploration Pty Ltd, a wholly owned subsidiary of Fortescue Metals Group Ltd. (collectively "Fortescue") made a strategic investment of Cdn\$1,050,000 by purchasing 5,250,000 common shares at a price of Cdn\$0.20 in a non-brokered Private Placement.
+On January 21, 2020, Nascent Exploration Pty Ltd, a wholly owned subsidiary of Fortescue made a strategic investment of Cdn\$1,050,000 by purchasing 5,250,000 common shares at a price of Cdn\$0.20 in a non-brokered Private Placement.
 This investment gave Fortescue 9.72% interest in the Company and the right to appoint one person as a director of Alta Copper as well as certain pre-emptive rights.
-These rights included anti-dilution rights as well as a Right of First Refusal on any debt financing or royalty or stream agreements on any of Alta Copper's assets (but did not include earn-in joint venture proposals).
-The Right of First Refusal has now expired.
-Details of their various rights are given below.
+These rights include anti-dilution rights as well as a Right of First Refusal on any debt financing or royalty or stream agreements on any of Alta Copper's assets (but does not include earn-in joint venture proposals).
+Details of such are given below.